sitphp/commands/doc/6_tools.choice_tool.md

 ## Verbosity

-A choice question can easily be displayed or not depending on the verbosity.
+A choice question can be displayed or not depending on the verbosity.
 In the following example, the choice question will only be displayed with the "--verbose", or the "--debug" options.

 ```php
 // In the "handle" method of your command class ...